J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 RADISH

 Raphanus sativus.
-Crisp roots with a hot spicy flavor,
+Crisp roots with a hot spicy

-added to salads or sandwiches for a wonderful, mildly hot flavor.
+can be added to salads or sandwiches for a wonderful, mildly hot flavor.

 Sow seed as early as ground can be worked in spring, and successively till